TanukiSharp/DarkSoulsCloudSave/readme.md

 ## Store and restore availability

-The `Store` and `Restore` features are available while the game is running.
+The `Store` and `Restore` features are available while the game is running. (unless `Auto-store` and/or `Auto-restore` is/are checked)
-You may need this for whatever reason, but be sure to know what you do if you try to store or restore save data while the run is running.
+You may need this for whatever reason, but be *sure to know what you do* if you try to store and/or restore save data while the game is running.

 ## Configuration

-The application remembers the `Auto-store` and `Auto-restore` state.
+The application remembers the `Auto-store` and `Auto-restore` states.
 This is saved in the `DarkSoulsCloudSave.config` file.

 ![Configuration](Images/readme/file_config.png "Configuration")

-# Builds
+# Download

-There is a `Build` directory that contains binaries read to be executed, for the ones not familiar with technical aspects.
+There is a `Builds` directory that contains binaries ready to be executed, for the ones not familiar with technical aspects.

-# How to build from the code
+# How to build from source code

 This application has been written in C# using WPF.
 (Windows Presentation Foundation)